sudarshan7090/Crowd-Funding/README.md

 ---

-## 🧹 Data Cleaning & Preparation
+## Data Cleaning and Preparation

-Data preprocessing was performed using **Excel, SQL, Power BI (Power Query), and Tableau**, including:
+Data preprocessing was performed using Excel, SQL, Power BI (Power Query), and Tableau, including:

 - Handling missing and null values
 - Data transformation and formatting